James Hannam: Historian of Science and Religion

 A Brief History of Popular Science: Explaining the World through the Ages

 This article is based on a chapter that originally appeared in Successful Science Communication, edited by David Bennett and Richard Jennings (Cambridge University Press, 2011)

 he history of science communication is the story of how scientific practitioners have attempted both to educate the public and to project a positive image of themselves.
 They have especially sought to justify their activities in terms of what the public think to be useful or interesting.
-This article provides a short history of the way that scientists have tried to publicise what they do and deal with both a suspicious and supportive public.
+This means that the picture of science that was presented to the outside world didn't always accord with how science was actually practiced.
+This article provides a short history of the ways that scientists have tried to publicise what they do and deal with both a suspicious and supportive public.